 It is the style manual of choice primarily for research papers in arts, humanities, cultural studies, English, literature, and related study areas.
 One copy is available on the Library in Reserves at the iDesk for in-library use (two hours at a time).

-The MLA Style Center is the free online companion to the MLA Handbook and the only authorized MLA style website.
+The MLA Style Center is the only authorized website companion to the MLA Handbook.
 It is a useful source to get help with: